Hall Green: History

 A private development named "The Hamlet" was built between 1883 and 1893.
 It consists of fourteen villas on Hamlet and Fox Hollies Roads, along with the Friends Meeting House on the Stratford Road.
 The architectural style of these brick and tile properties is typified by massive chimneys and timbers, leaded casements, and bracketed bays.
 It is believed that initially all the properties carried a moulded plaque bearing the initials 'MS' along with the date of construction but few of these plaques now remain.
 Whilst there is not a definite explanation for the 'MS' monogram, the most likely interpretation is that they stand for Marian Severne whose families land they were built on.

 Petersfield Court, an Art Deco housing block containing 14 flats, was built in 1937.
 Built out of brick, it has rounded corner windows, made possible by the introduction of reinforced concrete.
 Later examples of architecture include the original Hall Green Technical College on the Stratford Road.
 It was designed by S. T. Walker and Partners in association with Alwyn Sheppard Fidler, the City architect for Birmingham.
 Built in 1958, it consists of a reinforced concrete framed classroom and an administration block clad with cedar boards and aluminium windows.
 Boarding was rarely used on educational buildings of this size at the time.

 Otherwise, housing is largely inter-war.
 There are still a small number of independent locally run shops.

 Politics

-Hall Green is part of the parliamentary constituency of Birmingham Hall Green and Moseley, which also includes the wards of Moseley and Kings Heath, Sparkbrook and Springfield; the Member of Parliament for the constituency is Tahir Ali, of the Labour Party.
+Hall Green is part of the parliamentary constituency of Birmingham Hall Green and Moseley, which also includes the wards of Moseley and Kings Heath, Sparkbrook and Springfield; the Member of Parliament for the constituency is Tahir Ali of the Labour Party.

-Hall Green ward is represented by three Labour councillors; Sam Burden (Hall Green's first elected Labour Councillor, elected in the 2011 May elections) with Barry Bowles (elected in May 2012) and is the Executive Member for Local Services Hall Green and Kerry Jenkins who was elected in May 2014 and is the Chair of the Hall Green Ward Committee.
+Hall Green is split into two wards: Hall Green North and Hall Green South.
+Hall Green North is represented by two Green Party councillors: Mansoor Qureshi and Haroon Salim.
+Hall Green South is represented by Conservative councillor Tim Huxtable.